Timokleia/DeepLabCut/DeepLabCut3D_in5mins.md

 - **calibration_images**: Stores images used to calibrate the cameras.
 These are images of a checkerboard taken from different angles and distances by both cameras.
 - **camera_matrix**: Contains camera parameters that help in transforming 3D coordinates to 2D image coordinates.
 corners: Saves patterns detected in calibration images, important for camera calibration.
+- **corners:**  As a part of camera calibration, the checkerboard pattern is detected in the calibration images and these patterns will be stored in this directory.
+Each row of the checkerboard grid is marked with a unique color.
 - **undistortion**: Used for checking calibration accuracy.
 It has images and points that have been corrected for any distortion.

 **Tips for Calibration Images**: